 3. A copy of the documents specifying the information prescribed above shall be mailed to the victim as soon as practicable after the arrested person is released from custody.
-CANCELS AND REPLACES: Patrol Procedure 307 - Domestic Disturbances; Appendix A issued September 10, 2010
+Patrol Procedure CANCELS AND REPLACES: e 307 - Domestic Disturbances; Appendix A issued September 10, 2010